rm511130/purpura/README.md

 ### 5. Create an output directory for STL files

+This is a simple but important step in the process.
+If an output directory does not exist, the Python code won't be able to write the STL files and will fail.
 In this example, I'm going to use `C:\Users\Ralph\3D Objects\Kitchen from Pixar\STL` so I opened up a PowerShell window and executed the following commands:

 ![](./images/mkdir-stl.gif)